 Every state in the Union prohibits the operation of a boat while under the influence of alcohol.
 The US Coast Guard, as a federal entity, enforces a federal law that prohibits Boating Under the Influence (BUI).
 This law pertains to every vessel, foreign or domestic, operating in U.S. waters, as well as U.S. vessels on the high seas.

 Penalties may include fines, jail, impoundment of boats and in some states the loss of boating and/or driving privileges.

 Back in 2008, Operation Dry Water was started in partnership with the US Coast Guard, the National Association of State Boating Law Administrators and partner agencies.
 It is a national weekend of BUI detection and enforcement aimed at reducing the number of alcohol-related accidents and fatalities, and fostering a stronger and more visible deterrent to alcohol use on the water.
-The program was held this past weekend on June 25-27.
 Zero tolerance is of course the posture, then and now.
+Ours is coming up soon.